Click on an individual to read more.

 Jennifer joined the clergy at Saint Mark’s in 2014 after her ordination to the priesthood in July 2014.
 She is engaged in all aspects of pastoral care, liturgy and spiritual formation at Saint Mark’s.
 She previously served as Transitional Deacon at St. Clement of Rome parish in the Mount Baker neighborhood of Seattle, and as a Spiritual Care Intern at Providence Hospice, Seattle.
 Jennifer is also Managing Director and Partner of Ponder & Co., a firm that provides financial and capital markets advice to non-profit health care systems.
 She received a Master of Divinity degree from Seattle University, an MBA from New York University and a BA in Economics from Princeton University.
 She and her husband, Will, met in college.
 They have three children.

-Nancy is a newcomer to Seattle, by way of New York and San Francisco.
-She received her Master of Divinity degree from the Church Divinity School of the Pacific at the Graduate Theological Union in Berkeley, CA, in 2014 and is overjoyed to be ordained a transitional deacon on December 5 and to begin serving at St. Mark’s.
-She has just completed a year-long hospital chaplain residency at Stanford Medical Center in California and will be working as a hospital chaplain and as chaplain to a retirement community here in the Seattle area.
-Nancy has degrees in journalism and in music, and her previous career has been as Communication Director for nonprofit organizations.
+Nancy moved to Seattle from the San Francisco Bay area in 2015 as a transitional deacon and immediately and happily found a home serving at Saint Mark’s.
+She was ordained to the priesthood here at the cathedral the following June.
+Nancy received her Master of Divinity degree from the Church Divinity School of the Pacific at the Graduate Theological Union in Berkeley, CA, in 2014 and completed a year-long hospital chaplain residency at Stanford Medical Center.
+She served as chaplain for Wesley Homes senior care in Auburn, WA and as a night-time chaplain at Swedish Medical Center before taking on full-time hours as curate here at Saint Mark’s.
+Nancy has a B.A. in Journalism and an M.F.A in Music, and her previous career has been as Communication Director for nonprofit organizations.
 She serves on the Advisory Board of Project Grace – Service Trips for Mothers Grieving the Death a Child (www.project-grace.org).
 She and her husband Jim Herrmann are proud parents of aerospace engineer Kelsey Herrmann and the late comic and tattoo artist Pat “Hetic” Herrmann.